 Overview – San Luis Obispo (SLO) to Santa Barbara Self Guided Bike Tour

 South of Big Sur, cycling through San Luis Obispo County and Santa Barbara County offers a diverse palette of marine wildlife viewing, historic missions, winery areas and surfers plying the waves of the Pacific Ocean off sandy beaches.
 A San Luis Obispo to Santa Barbara self guided bike tour is a good option for more casual cyclists looking to avoid the rugged terrain of the Big Sur coast, but still take in some breathtaking coastal scenery, beaches and wine country.
 Our standard itinerary is three days, but layover days can be added and/or shorter cycling days can make for a tour longer than three days.
 You can also start your tour north of SLO at Ragged Point to add even more great coastal cycling.
 See below for the standard tour and for other itineraries.
-To get more information and/or pricing for an itinerary you are interested in or to begin the process of booking a multi-day bike tour with us, send us a Custom Bike Tour Questionnaire.
-Or, just give us a call at 805.528.1080!

 - Standard Itinerary